ARM-software/abi-aa/addenda32/addenda32.rst

 one.

-For a minority – mostly associated with procedure-call compatibility between functions – this is not the case and it is reasonable for different tool chains to take different positions according to the markets they serve.
+For a minority – mostly associated with procedure-call compatibility between functions – this is not the case and it is reasonable for different toolchains to take different positions according to the markets they serve.

-Thus it is entirely reasonable that a relocatable file produced by tool chain A and accepted by tool chain B’s linker might be rejected by tool chain C’s linker when targeting exactly the same environment as tool chain B.
+Thus it is entirely reasonable that a relocatable file produced by toolchain A and accepted by toolchain B’s linker might be rejected by toolchain C’s linker when targeting exactly the same environment as toolchain B.

 Our hope and intention for attributes is that they might prevent C’s linker from accepting the output of A and silently generating a non functioning